 JAMES L. CUNNINGHAM, JR.

-CEO, Partner, Certified Specialist – Estate, Trust, and Probate Law at CunninghamLegal
+Partner, Certified Specialist – Estate, Trust, and Probate Law at CunninghamLegal

 Jim is also a real estate investor, California real estate broker, and recognized expert on California property taxation.

 A good attorney will de-escalate and resolve issues so they don’t drive families apart.

 His many professional memberships include the California State Bar, Marin County Bar Association, Vistage International, WealthCounsel, California Advocates for Nursing Care Reform (CANHR), and ProVisors.

 As a third-generation pilot, he says he’s the only one of the pilots in his family never to have crashed a plane–certainly an important distinction.

 Jim is the best-selling author of Savvy Estate Planning, a book that takes the complex topics of living trusts, wills, probate, estate planning, and estate administration and puts them into simple, easy-to-understand language anyone can understand.
 As Jim says, “It may not be ‘Harry Potter and the Sorcerer’s Stone,’ but it is surprisingly fun to read—and will definitely give you a strong, straightforward foundation in estate law.”

 Estate Planning: Far More than Writing Up Wills

 Although it’s a highly specialized discipline, the field of estate law casts a pretty wide net, requiring attorneys with a vast expanse of skills.
 “Estate Planning often goes beyond even these issues to business planning, asset protection, and much more.”
 Jim frequently helps family-owned businesses, from retail to ranchers, plan for their future.
 As a licensed broker, Jim handles complex private real estate transactions between siblings, landlords to tenants, and the like.